Message from Director and Board Chair

 Influencing the political agenda

-We ensure that the RCN's Council and Chief Executive are informed of the reality for members working in the NHS and independent sector.
+We ensure that the RCN's Council and Chief Executive & General Secretary are informed of the reality for members working in the NHS and independent sector.
 This information supports their roles in influencing government policy and lobbying.
 Additionally, we influence the political agenda by talking to MPs and councillors, as well as trusts and independent sector employers in the region.

-We are committed to a robust programme of training and support for our workplace representatives, who have the difficult job of balancing RCN work with their 'day job'.
+We are committed to a robust programme of training and support for our workplace representatives, who have the difficult job of balancing RCN work with their 'day jobs'.
 Our volunteers undertake a huge range of roles, including branch executive members, stewards and forum representatives.
 They are integral to every aspect of our work.